 A different vision

-The containers and gifts to make the four designs arrived in my studio on Thursday afternoon.
-One of the gifts needed a customized insertion, and that item arrived on Friday morning, the same day the gift baskets had to be completed.
+The contents to make the four designs arrived in my studio on Thursday afternoon.
+One of the gifts needed customization, and that item arrived on Friday morning.
+Friday was the same day the gift baskets had to be ready.
 That late arrival gave me just three hours to finish everything.

-I didn’t choose any of the products, which meant that I had to mirror my friend’s vision for each gift, and that’s not always easy.
+I didn’t choose any of the products, which meant that I had to mirror my friend’s vision for each gift.
+As you can imagine, that’s not always easy.

 When someone else purchases products, every item may not be right for the design.
 One item may be too large or too small or difficult in other ways.
 You have to keep this in mind when a customer asks you to make the arrangement look good.
 However, that wasn’t my biggest concern.

 The amount of customization required to fulfill this order made me gasp.